SaharaCoders/Munch-dish-Saas/README.md

 [Munch Dish](http://www.google.com) -> Click to visit site

-An open-source SaaS application that can be integrated to automate all the processes carried out by a restaurant.
+An open-source SaaS application that can be integrated to automate all the processes carried out in a restaurant.

+___
 Processes ranging from

-[*] Table Reservation
+>Table Reservation

-[*] Meal Order (Ticketing)
+>Meal Order (Ticketing)

-[*] Payment Automation
+>Payment Automation